 • faulty injectors

-• and worst of all worn rod bearings and later worn main crankshaft bearings (usually at 300 000 km, but sometimes even a bit earlier) this will cause a knocking noise at first, and later you will end up with a destroyed engine
+• worn rod bearings or worn main crankshaft bearings (mostly at or after 300 000 km, but sometimes even earlier).
+The first early sign of worn bearings are gonna be metallic chips in the oil filter, later they will spun causing a knocking noise from the engine, and even later you will end up with a destroyed engine

-So don’t buy a diesel engine with more than 200 000 – 250 000 km unless you have enough money to replace/repair the whole engine, eventually replace the rod bearings preventively !
+So don’t buy a diesel engine with more than 200 000 – 250 000 km unless you have enough money to replace/repair the whole engine, eventually replace the rod+main bearings preventively !

 All of the engines are equipped with timing chain, but as in the other newer BMWs – after 124 000 mi / 200 000 km you should be prepared to replace it.
 On the other side, with the proper oil change interval it can withstand a lot more-mainly in the 6 cylinder engines.